bhuva3/spark-session-persistence/README.md

-# Session Persistence Using SparkJava
+# Session Persistence Using SparkJava (Jetty 9.4.x)

 This service is to test session persistence using SparkJava with MongoDB and JDBC